 And the sad fact is that an autonomous vehicle—which strips the driver of the ability to drive—would seriously impair the ability of terrorists to do what they have done in Nice, Berlin, Stockholm, New York City and now for a second time in London.

-What does it say about us that the only way to keep us safe is by relieving us of our free will?
+What does it say about a population that the only way to keep it safe is by relieving it of its free will?

 With so many in America seeking to reduce the numbers of those currently in prison, how ironic is it that terrorism is slowly turning the entire world into one?